Pupil Premium Statement

 Another told us -

 I could absorb things more easily in the Intervention room.
 There were lots of resources on display to help us and word mats which we could use.
 I knew I would get individual attention and shown how to construct my sentences.
 I liked using large whiteboards because I could try out ideas for my writing and make changes.
 Mrs Paton helped me with my grammar and clauses and I can now form complex sentences that don’t run on !”
-Both of the pupils above went on to make outstanding progress in Year 6 and achieved the national expectation of a level 4!
+Both of the pupils above went on to make outstanding progress in Year 6 and achieved national expectations!
 This is a real achievement for both of them and shows the benefits of working in a small group.

 We have continued to support children to narrow their gaps through the ‘Every Child Counts Program’ and have developed this further so we are now running a TA led intervention called ‘First Class at Number‘ in both KS1 and KS2.
 Our maths intervention has been further enhanced by 1 to 1 tutoring.
 We will continue to further develop our Maths Support next year by extending the range of support available.